 Nephew: Fair enough, too.

-Uncle: When we don’t know what’s happening inside us, it’s turmoil.
-That can be scary.
+Uncle: When we don’t know what’s happening inside us, it can be scary.
 But when we identify each individual emotion we see that each one is familiar to us.
 They are the same old friends we have felt in the past.
 So, the turmoil evaporates.

 Uncle: Furthermore, by being specific we can reduce its intensity, like when we realise we aren’t devastated, merely disappointed.